addthis/fluxthis.io/docs/dispatcher.md

 ## How we handle and view the dispatcher

-The dispatcher is the key to Flux.
-The FluxThis dispatcher is basically the same as Facebook's dispatcher, only a little more locked down.
-For example, all actions dispatched by the FluxThis dispatcher are deeply frozen with `Object.freeze` to protect them from mutation in store handlers.
+The dispatcher is key to Flux.
+The FluxThis dispatcher operates on the same principles of the Facebook dispatcher; however, due to FluxThis' implementation we were able to add optimizations, debugging & enforce Flux principles.
+For example, all actions dispatched by the FluxThis dispatcher are checked post-dispatch to ensure nothing was modified.
 Our dispatcher also has a little bit extra to allow for rich [debugging](/#/docs/debugging) to the Flux cycle.